Dominic Smith Player Props: Nationals vs. Angels

 Dominic Smith At The Plate

-- Smith is batting .286 during his last games and is riding a four-game hitting streak.

-- Smith has gotten at least one hit in 77.8% of his games this season (seven of nine), with more than one hit four times (44.4%).
+- In 70.0% of his games this season (seven of 10), Smith has picked up at least one hit, and in four of those games (40.0%) he recorded at least two.

-- In nine games played this year, he has not hit a long ball.
+- He has not hit a long ball in his 10 games this season.

-- Smith has driven in a run in three games this season (33.3%), including one multiple-RBI game.
+- Smith has driven in a run in three games this year (30.0%), including one multiple-RBI game.

-- In four of nine games this year, he has scored, including multiple runs once.
+- In four of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.